Calebhn/Capstone-Project/README.md

  ## Statistical analysis, Model generation & validation and creation of a Recommendation engine

 All the process concerning the analysis and creation of the recommendation engine is defined in the “Starbucks_Offers_Analysis.ipynb” jupyter notebook provided in this git.

-### Recomendation engine
+### Recommendation engine
-Different type of recomendations have been used for this pproject.
+Different type of recommendations has been used for this project.
-* Collaborative filtering recomendation is used to find the best offers we can give to each specific customer considering how other customers reacted earlier to this offers.
+* Collaborative filtering recommendation is used to find the best offers we can give to each specific customer considering how other customers reacted earlier to this offers.
-* Content based recommentation has been used to reommend offers to new users.
+* Content based recommendation has been used to recommend offers to new users.